 While I’ve been quite impressed with the Rally XC pedals overall, there are a couple small issues.
 Both are on the data side.
 Garmin is aware of both and working on updates.

 Power spikes.
 The Rally pedals seem to deliver reliably accurate power numbers.
 Based on what my co-worker found in her review of the Rally RS200 pedals, they compare well with other pedals on the market.
 One issue I did have is occasional power spikes when riding on trails.
-These tended to happen when transitioning from coasting downhill to pedalling flat or uphill, when I spun at a high cadence before catching up with the bike.
-The power spikes are momentary, less than a second, and infrequent.
+These tended to happen when transitioning from coasting downhill to pedalling flat or uphill, when I spun at a higher before catching up with the bike.
+The power spikes are momentary, less than a second, and infrequent, and usually accompanied by the pedals reading cadence much higher than actual cadence.
 It’s also an issue Garmin is aware of, and is working on an update for.
 I didn’t see these types of spikes on the road or on gravel.

 Dropped power.
 When I was using the Rally XCs outside their intended use they did drop power on one foot a couple times.
 Both times, stopping and re-calibrating resolved the issue.
 Both times involved significant features that you would not find on a cross country course and which other parts of most XC bikes would not be happy riding, either.